-D = size of the pump, m;

-Q = pump capacity, m3/s; and

-V = column velocity, m/s.

-6.4.1 The column velocity of a pump may range between 2.0 to 3.7 m/s, however 3 m/s may be used as an initial estimate in developing the pumping plant design.
+The column velocity of a pump may range between 2.0 m/s to 3.7 m/s, however 3 m/s may be used as an initial estimate in developing the pumping plant design.

 6.5 The discharge pipe should be of adequate capacity and water tight.